 An ounce of prevention is worth a pound of cure.
 At least until the economic meltdown of 09.
-After than an ounce of prevention was worth 9 lbs of cure, so everyone defaulted in their prevention loan and there were a lot of foreclosures.
+After that an ounce of prevention was worth 9 lbs of cure, so everyone defaulted on their prevention loan and there were a lot of foreclosures.

 A big hole in the foot is bad.
 Diabetic foot ulcers markedly increase the risk for a variety of severe invasive infections in the next year, especially with MRSA (PubMed).